Joyce Chen (chef)

-Joyce Chen was credited with popularizing northern-style Chinese cuisine in the United States, coining the name "Peking Raviolis" for potstickers, inventing and holding a design patent for a flat bottom wok with handle (also known as a stir fry pan), and developing the first line of bottled Chinese stir fry sauces for the US market.
+Chen was credited with popularizing northern-style Chinese cuisine in the United States, coining the name "Peking Ravioli" for potstickers, inventing and holding a design patent for a flat bottom wok with handle, and developing the first line of bottled Chinese stir fry sauces for the U.S. market.

 Starting in 1958, she operated several popular Chinese restaurants in Cambridge, Massachusetts.
 Chen was diagnosed with dementia in 1985, and died in 1994.
 Her accomplishments and influence on American cuisine were honored by the US Postal Service and by the city of Cambridge.

 Early life

-Joyce Chen was born in Peking (now spelled Beijing in English), the youngest of nine children of a high-ranking Qing dynasty official, during the Republican era under Sun Yat-sen. Her wealthy father, a railroad administrator and city executive, could afford to hire a family cook.
-In her book, Joyce Chen Cook Book, she later said that she grew up with a family chef who left to cook for her father's friend, "Uncle Li", who became the Chinese ambassador to Russia.
+Joyce Chen was born in Beijing, the youngest of nine children of a high-ranking Qing dynasty official, during the Republican era under Sun Yat-sen. Her wealthy father, a railroad administrator and city executive, could afford to hire a family cook.
+In her book, Joyce Chen Cook Book, she said that she grew up with a family chef who left to cook for her father's friend, "Uncle Li", who became the Chinese ambassador to Russia.
 At that point, her mother and her governess cooked the family meals, and Joyce watched and learned from them.

 Chen and husband Thomas (m.
 1943; div.
-1966) with their children Henry (b.
-1944; d.
-2007) and Helen (b.
+1966) with their children Henry (1944–2007) and Helen (b.
 1948) left Shanghai (and China for the last time) on April 6, 1949, as the Communists were taking over the country.
 The family was on the second-to-last boat to leave Shanghai before the port closed.
 On April 21, Chen and her family settled in Cambridge, Massachusetts.

 Thomas Chen worked as an importer of fine art, while Joyce was a housewife raising two children, a dramatic change from her job in China as an insurance broker (an uncommon vocation for women in China at that time).
 She gave birth to another son, Stephen, in 1952.
 In 1957, she first thought that her cooking might be popular when she made pumpkin cookies and Chinese egg rolls for a bake sale fundraiser at the Buckingham School in Cambridge.
 She was surprised to hear that her then-unfamiliar Chinese snacks had sold out within an hour, and she was encouraged to make more.
 Chen had already become adept at finding or substituting hard-to-get ingredients, and adapting her recipes to American tastes.